Permissions

 - Application runtime — What your deployed code can access.
 Controlled by permission profiles.
 This page covers this layer.

 Resources are isolated by default.
-A function can't read from storage, write to a queue, or access a vault unless you explicitly grant it access.
+A worker can't read from storage, write to a queue, or access a vault unless you explicitly grant it access.
 This is enforced at the cloud level — IAM policies on AWS, service account bindings on GCP, role assignments on Azure.

 Permission Profiles